 Then it was a walk up the long and busy Main Street for a bit of window shopping made sweeter by my acquiring a litre bottle of Drambuie, and a bottle of Pusser's Rum, extra strength, for just over £27 so I was pleased with that, though they took a bit of lugging around.

 Lunch came in the form of two packs of sandwiches bought from Marks & Spencer and eaten on a bench outside the Kings Chapel & The Convent.

 Next it was a visit to Trafalgar Cemetery.
-Not far away is Cape Trafalgar where Nelson gave 'The Armpits' a good thrashing, so you'd expect it to be full of British sailors bodies, lost in that great Naval victory.
+Not far away out to sea is Cape Trafalgar where Nelson gave 'The Frogs' and 'The Armpits' a good thrashing, so you'd expect it to be full of British sailors bodies, lost in that great Naval victory.
 But no, just two of them are there, the rest were buried at sea.
 Those who died later of their injuries were buried in St Jago's Barracks.
 After which, in 1932 their headstones were removed and bought to Trafalgar Cemetery.
 And their remains?
 Probably left as hardcore for Morrisons supermarket or something.
 Such a shame.